paulluneaug/paulluneaug.github.io/content/projects/UnityUtility/index.md

 - Base classes for singletons
 - And many more

-##
+## What I learned

-This project allowed me to learn a lot about the Unity editor and programming interface </br>
+This project allowed me to learn a lot about the Unity editor and programming interface. </br>
-It also helps me in most of my other projets, removing some of the boilerplate and allowing to iterate faster.
+It also helps me in most of my other projets, saving me from having to rewrite the same code over and over and helping me iterate faster.

 ## Links

 {{< button href="https://github.com/paulluneaug/UnityUtility">}}
 {{< icon "github" >}} GitHub Repository
-{{< /button >}}
+{{< /button >}} <br>

 {{< github repo="paulluneaug/UnityUtility" showThumbnail=true >}}